 Science is driven by the innate curiosity of every human being to find answers to the questions of what, why, and how.

-Not content to gaze at the planets and stars, human beings devised a way to walk on the moon, send satellites to photograph the outer planets and furthest reaches of our galaxies.
-They even built Mars rovers on that distant planet to study the soil and rocks for proof of water and life on Mars.
-Who could imagine that a group of people could guide a spacecraft to land on another planet such as Mars safely, unfold two Science Labs the size of golf carts, and even repair them while sitting in a lab on earth.
-Is it not truly remarkable what the human mind can do when it sets its mind to something?
+Not content to gaze at the planets and stars, humans devised a way to walk on the moon, and send satellites to photograph the outer planets and furthest reaches of our galaxies.
+They even built Mars rovers on that distant planet to study the soil and rocks for proof of water and life.
+Who could imagine that a group of people could guide a spacecraft to land safely on another planet such as Mars, unfold two science labs the size of golf carts, and even repair them while sitting in a lab on earth?
+Is it not truly remarkable what humans can do when they set their mind to something?

 People have mapped the entire genetic code for human life, explaining why we look as we do, and what the slight differences among us are.
-It is fascinating that researchers claim that according to various studies on the human genome that anywhere between over 99% to 99.9% of all human beings are the same and there is only between less than .1% to 1% differences among humans, which accounts for minor variations such as hair color, eye color, skin color, size, and shape.
+It is fascinating that researchers claim that according to various studies on the human genome, anywhere between over 99% to 99.9% of all human beings are the same, and there is only between less than .1% to 1% differences among us, which accounts for minor variations such as hair color, eye color, skin color, size, and shape.

 Spirituality—a Science that Seeks to Find Answers of Who We Are

 What few people realize is that these same questions are at the heart of another branch of science, known as spirituality.
 Spirituality is itself a science that seeks to uncover the same answers as traditional scientists seek to uncover.
 Spirituality seeks to find the answers of who we are, why are we here, where did we come from, and where do we go after this physical existence ends.

 Spirituality in its truest sense is a scientific study in which we seek to discover the existence of the powers that brought all known matter, planets, earth, people, animals, chemicals, atoms, quarks, and genes into existence.